someotherself/GUSE/readme/chase.md

 This will create the folder and place a blank script inside:
 > REPO_NAME/chase/SCRIPT_NAME/script.lua

-A script can then be deleted:
+A script can then be deleted (this will delete the entire script folder):
 $ GUSE script remove REPO_NAME SCRIPT_NAME

 It can also be renamed: